CacheControl/hippie-swagger/README.md

 ## Validations

 When hippie-swagger detects it is interacting with the app in ways not specified in the swagger file, it will throw an error and fail the test.
-The idea is to use hippie's core features to write API tests as per usual, and hippie-swagger will only interject if the swagger definition is violated.
+The idea is to use hippie's core features to write API tests as per usual, and hippie-swagger will only interject if the swagger contract is violated.

 Below are list of some of the validations that hippie-swagger checks for: